cntrlspace/cntrlspace/README.md

 ### Hi there 👋

+My name is Nicole!
+I'm a former Civil Engineer but now I'm a student at the University of New Orleans studying computer science.
+I'm looking for Software Engineer internships for the Summer of 2023 to continue to grow my skillsets and learn all that I can about then industry.
+I started my computer science path in January 2022 and I expect to graduate in May 2024.

 <!--
 **cntrlspace/cntrlspace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.